Chapter 6 Layout

 The default sizes of flextable columns and rows are set by default values.

-This will drive to inadequate rows heights and columns widths in some cases.
+This will lead to inadequate row heights and column widths in some cases.

 ft_base <- flextable(head(mtcars))